-We want customers to be confident that any integration they connect to their Intercom account will be useful, work well and use their data responsibly.
+We want customers to be confident that any app they connect to their Intercom account will be useful, work well and use their data responsibly.

-We've put together the following guidelines to help you build a successful integration.
-Please take a few minutes to read them before getting started and ensure that any integration you intend to make publicly-available complies.
+We've put together the following guidelines to help you build a successful app.
+Please take a few minutes to read them before getting started and ensure that any app you intend to make publicly-available complies.

 Following these guidelines will improve your chances of being approved for OAuth.